 1. Donate investment securities

 By donating publicly traded securities in-kind, you can avoid triggering capital gains and taxes on those securities that have increased in value.
-We, in conjunction with our in house Tax & Estate Planning team, can assist in facilitating this gift to your charity.
+We can assist in facilitating this gift to your charity.

 2. Create a foundation through donor advised funds

 Creating a foundation for you and your family through a donor advised fund is simple.
-A donation to the fund results in an immediate donation tax credit, and you can continue to manage your investments and direct gifts to your important causes.
+A donation to the fund results in an immediate charitable tax receipt, the funds are invested, and you can continue to follow the investments and direct gifts to your important causes.

 3. Give a new or existing life insurance policy

 If you make regular monthly or annual donations, consider using life insurance instead.
-By naming the charity as the owner and beneficiary of your life insurance policy, the premiums you pay are eligible for the donation tax credit each year and the charity will receive a substantial gift on your death.
+By naming the charity as the owner and beneficiary of your life insurance policy, the premiums you pay are eligible for the charitable tax receipt each year and the charity will receive a substantial gift on your death.

-As time goes on the insurance you acquired may no longer serve its intended use.
+As time goes on, the insurance you acquired may no longer serve its intended use.
 Rather than terminating your policy, consider giving it to charity.
-Your donation tax credit is equal to the fair market value of your policy at the time of transfer.
+Your charitable tax receipt is equal to the fair market value of your policy at the time of transfer.

 4. Leave a gift through your will

-You can name a charity or foundation as a beneficiary in your will, and utilize up to 100% of the tax credit in the year of death – representing a 33% increase in the amount of credits that normally could be utilized in a particular year during your lifetime.
+You can name a charity or foundation as a beneficiary in your will and use up to 100% of the tax credit in the year of death – representing a 33% increase in the amount of credits that normally could be used in a particular year during your lifetime.
 A gift you leave through your will can create a lasting legacy.

 To promote and encourage charitable giving, amounts donated in excess of $200 can reduce your taxes between 40% to 50% of the donation.

-Tip: Administratively, Canada Revenue Agency (CRA) allows either spouse to claim a donation, therefore we recommend you claim all donations on one spouse’s return to better utilize the tax credit.
+Tip: Administratively, Canada Revenue Agency (CRA) allows either spouse to claim a donation; it may make sense to claim all donations on one spouse’s return to better utilize the tax credit.

 Where you have made charitable donations in excess of the annual donation limit you may carry forward the excess amount and claim this amount in any of the following five years, subject to the annual donation limits.

-Remember – if you are intending on making a donation, consider doing so before December 31st to benefit from the donation tax credit this year.
+Remember – if you plan to make a donation, consider doing so before December 31 to benefit from the donation tax credit this year.